 Head downwards, busy hands, tired eyes, using the smartphone.
 Nowadays, we don’t crave for smart people, we crave for smartphones.
+Not only millennials or Gen Zs, smartphone has become an integral part of the lives of older generations as well.
+Many children help their parents in learning to use mobile phone apps and the user base has been contnuously increasing!
 Even the smartphones are participants of the rat race now, to prove which is better than the other one.
 Maybe most of the time we misuse it but we can’t deny its usefulness too.
 But it is very important to protect your smartphone.

 We have our important information saved in it.
 And that’s why it’s important to keep our phone safe and secure.
 We often suffer from many problems due to smartphones and we don’t know how to handle it.
 Many of us are new with this complicated smart device so let’s see the basic securities which we can get for our smartphones.